-The UNH Responsible Conduct of Research and Scholarly Activity (RCR) Committee offers training in the ethical and responsible conduct of research three times a year; February, May, and October.
+The UNH Responsible Conduct of Research and Scholarly Activity (RCR) Committee offers training in the ethical and responsible conduct of research three times a year: February, May and September/October.

 This training opportunity involves two components:

-- Completion of UNH’s Web-based program of RCR instruction (available at https://www.unh.edu/research/rcr-instruction-unh), followed by,
+- Completion of UNH’s web-based program of RCR instruction

 Modules must be completed prior to participation in the seminar.
 Successful completion of the training requires completion of both components.

 Note: This training is not for incoming PhD students.
 Incoming PhD students must instead register for and attend the RCR training being held on October 27, 2023.
 Information about that training, including the registration link, is available at https://gradschool.unh.edu/research/responsible-conduct-research-rcr-training